deephyper/deephyper/docs/tutorials/hps_ml_advanced.rst

     X_valid shape: (10000, 7)
     y_valid shape: (10000,)

-Create ``model_run.py`` file to train and evaluate incoming configurations.
+Create ``model_run.py`` file to train and evaluate a given hyperparameter configuration.
 This function has to return a scalar value (typically, validation accuracy), which will be maximized by the search algorithm.

 .. literalinclude:: content_hps_ml_advanced/model_run.py
     :linenos: